Masmik/kottans_frontend/README.md

   Repetition is also a good idea
   New experience - find the way how to reinstall git prompt.

+  #### **Extra materials**

+  I like htmlacadamy, especially the part where it is necessary to play with Pandalf.
+I passed this course before but during     this time there were new tasks.
+It was very interesting to get acquainted with SVG, try to draw the most primitive things.

+  From the hexlet course, i found out about the Open Graph protocol, make out how it works.

+  #### **TO DO**
+  - [ ] Pass the freecodecamp.org

   * Intro to HTML & CSS
   ![Intro to HTML & CSS](task_3/Intro_to_HTML_CSS.png?raw=true "Optional Title")